 First impressions are supposedly the last, and sometimes, a cover is enough to exclaim how the book will be.

-If your brand – God Forbid – goes along any adversarial terms like “con” or “fraud” over the internet, it’s certainly ended for it!
+If your brand – God Forbid – goes along any adversarial terms like “con” or “fraud” over the internet, it’s undoubtedly ended for it!

 - What’s Your User Sentiment?

-It is important to know what people suppose of you.
+It is essential to know what people suppose of you.

-At times, a comeback is not required, where at times, a comeback posted too late could fail your brand acutely.
+At times, a comeback is not required, where at times, a reaction posted too late could fail your brand acutely.

 - Develop Respect for Your Brand